-I am not going to choose one café or restaurant in Berry to recommend.
-I love quite a few of them and it depends on what you are looking for that will make your decision.
+It depends on what you are looking for though.
 There is a lot of competition in Berry when it comes to the cafes, so most are on their game and offer great food and coffee, just check them out as you walk around and then choose one to visit.

-And of course, there are lolly shops, gelato, antiques, clothes stores and more.
+And of course, there are lolly shops, gelato, antiques, clothing stores and more.
 It’s nice to spend time strolling up the main street and back.
 You never know what you might find.

 The Berry Chocolatier

-After your fill of coffee and chocolate, I suggest you head out of Berry and hit the wineries.
-There are a number of wineries in the area, but in this article, I am going to cover my two favourites.
+There are a number of wineries to choose from, but in this article, I am going to cover my two favourites.
 After running Wine Tours, I have selected these two not only for the quality of their wines but their service and scenery.

-And after the wine tasting take a walk around the beautiful property and make sure you visit the Alpacas, you might be even lucky and see a newborn.
+After wine tasting take a walk around the beautiful property and make sure you visit the Alpacas.
+You might be lucky and see a newborn.
 Very cute!